harshavardhan-patil/canaria_ml_thp/README.md

    - The sharp drop between 60-70 suggests 60 is too permissive, capturing many false positives

 3. **Company-Specific Patterns**:
-   - DoorDash seems to use highly templated job descriptions across locations
+   - Certain companies like DoorDash seem to use highly templated job descriptions across locations, this would make it harder for separating true duplicates from false positives
    - This suggests building company-specific similarity models might be valuable.
 Not sure if time will permit this.

 4. **Title vs. Description Complementarity**: